magnusodman/CarND-Behavioral-Cloning-P3/writeup-report.md

-After the collection process, I had 1319 number of data points.
+After the collection process, I had 2635 number of data points.
-Adding the left/right images got it to 3957.
+Adding the left/right images got it to 7905.
-Flipping the images got it to 7914 images.
+Flipping the images got it to 15810 images.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 I tried to use a generator during training but it proved to be inefficient, on my non-GPU setup, to repeatedly load and parse images from disk.
 I discarded that solution.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 3 by observing the linear behavior of loss and validation loss.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 5 by observing the linear behavior of loss and validation loss.
+I used an adam optimizer so that manually optimizing the learning rate wasn't necessary.